bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 He raised Adrex' gun which he held over its barrel and trigger - Adrex knew it was empty for bullet, and the Lord of Whitestone properly did too. <!-- A bit vague -->

-"The only thing you came up with, was a way for the Kryn Dynasty to rage war upon the rest of its continent, if not the entire Prime Material Plane!" <!-- Add emotion description -->
+"The only thing you came up with, was a way for the Kryn Dynasty to rage war upon the rest of their continent, if not the entire Prime Material Plane!" <!-- Add emotion description -->
 This most certainly had pulled a nerve with him.

 "When these things came into existence, I struck a deal with a shadow demon, and the only thing they brought was pain and misery."